littlebravesri/django_api1/README.md

 ```
 # 'rest_framework.authentication.BasicAuthentication',
 ```
-But it may interfere with the Token authentication with the bootstrap theme.
+But, it may interfere with the token authentication used in the bootstrap theme.
 Therefore after testing APIs, recomment the above line.